ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab07.md

 Go to [GitHub](https://github.com) and create a repo called `spis19-lab07-Name1-Name2`.
 When creating the repo, instead of clicking "New repository," click "Import repository" and import (via the "Your old repository’s clone URL" textbox) from this git repo: `https://github.com/ucsd-cse-spis-2019/lab07starter.git`

-Then use `git clone` to clone this into your `~/github` directory.

 # Lab outline
  * Part 1: Reading from files, working with dictionaries and building Markov chains to predict text
  * Part 2: Training and using a classifier using the `nltk` library

 # Machine Learning: Very Basic Overview
-The basic idea behind machine learning (ML) is to use data to build a "model".
+The basic idea behind machine learning (ML) is to use data to build a *model*.
 You can think of a model as a computer program that "knows" something about the world.
 In our case, the model knows how to respond to data in some kind of a human-like way.

 There are three basic steps to any ML task:
 1. Select an appropriate model and an appropriate data representation